guoqilu/runmod/README.md

 # Purpose
 We are using [environment-modules](https://modules.readthedocs.io/en/latest/index.html) to handle configuration of our environment.

-This allows to create reproducible and somewhat isolated environments.
+This allows us to create reproducible and somewhat isolated environments.

 ## End Users
 All users are required to put the following in their .bashrc, .bash_profile, or .zshrc file: